-When running a test, remember to start with one variable at a time to avoid confusion in your results.
+When running a test, remember to set up your content personalization tools to track one variable at a time to avoid confusion in your results.
 You should also test different versions at the same time, and most importantly, give those tests time to run.
 Pulling results too soon can dramatically skew your results.

-Step 4: Refine your content over time as needed
+Step 4: Refine your content personalization strategy over time as needed

 Refining your customized content is just as important as creating it.
 If you’re doing A/B testing as well as diligently tracking performance, you should be able to use that information to make changes to your content that can help improve it.
 For instance, if you notice a certain piece of content isn’t performing the way you expected, you can try running a few tests to see what helps boost its metrics, and then make permanent adjustments accordingly.